MrCapgrasEncountersaSecondhandVanity/MrCapgrasEncountersaSecondhandVanity/README.md

      <br>- spam follower (maybe)
      <br>- just for fun!
     <br><br>
     ask me about mr capgras x marvel. its my au. and sign BOTH of my atabooks if u want pls.. and check guns.lol! it have all links for my social media.
-AND PLEASE READ MY MAIN GH.
+AND PLEASE READ MY MAIN GH. ty deepseek for help with github ❤️ /hj
   </font>
 </details>
 </div>